It goes without saying the Disney hotels on the monorail are super convenient and high up on lots of folks’ Disney World bucket lists!

 The first Disney hotel on the monorail after leaving Magic Kingdom is Disney’s Contemporary Resort and Disney Vacation Club’s Bay Lake Tower.

-It takes 4 minutes to get from the Magic Kingdom to the Contemporary Resort and Bay Lake Tower via monorail.
+It takes approximately 4 minutes to get from the Magic Kingdom to the Contemporary Resort and Bay Lake Tower via monorail.

 The Contemporary Resort and Bay Lake Tower are undergoing a refresh at the moment.